-Year-on-Year, imports fell 5.5 percent to HKD 356.6 billion in April 2019, dragged down by lower purchases of electrical machinery, apparatus & appliances, and electrical parts thereof (-7.6 percent); office machines and automatic data processing machines (-16.5 percent) and non-metallic mineral manufactures (-14.6 percent).
-However, imports of power generating machinery & equipment increased (50 percent).
+Imports went down 11.1 percent over a year ago to HKD 380.8 in August, mostly due to lower purchases of electrical machinery, apparatus & appliances, and electrical parts thereof (-7.6 percent); office machines & automatic data processing machines (-27.3 percent); and telecommunications and sound recording and reproducing apparatus and equipment (-16.2 percent).
+Meanwhile, imports of power generating machinery and equipment jumped 53.8 percent.

 Among major trading partners, imports dropped from India (-30.2 percent), Malaysia (-30 percent), South Korea (-17 percent), the US (-16.1 percent), the Mainland (-12.5 percent), Thailand (-11.7 percent) and Singapore (-10.4 percent).

 Exports fell 6.3 percent to HKD 352.7 billion, mainly due to lower sales of telecommunications and sound recording and reproducing apparatus and equipment (-11.7 percent); electrical machinery, apparatus & appliances, and electrical parts thereof (-4.1 percent); and non-metallic mineral manufactures (-21.5 percent).
 On the other hand, sales of power generating machinery and equipment advanced 18.1 percent.